Healthdirect Free Australian health advice you can count on.

 How do I start strength training in a safe way?

-• Get a health check: before you start strength training, it is important to get checked by a health professional.
+If you are new to strength training, it is good to get checked by a health professional before you start.

-• Movement screening: a qualified exercise professional, such as a physiotherapist or exercise physiologist, can give you a ‘movement screen’.
-This will determine what exercises are safe for you to do based on your body’s abilities.
+An exercise professional, such as a physiotherapist, can do a 'movement screen'.
+This can guide you through exercises are safe for you to do based on your ability.

-• Set your exercise goals: build up your muscles slowly by setting realistic goals that motivate you to do a little better each time you train.
-A good session should include strength training for different muscle groups.
+Build up your strength slowly by setting small goals that motivate you to do a little better each time.
+You should aim to train different muscle groups throughout the week.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.